ankowals/saf/README.md

 Please use ctx.Object to pass objects between step defs.
 Please use PdfCore module for pdf manipulation.
 Please use SshCore module for ssh/scp/sftp execution.
+Please use winRmCore module for winrm execution.

 It is also possible to write test data into a file.
-In this way it can be read later on and used during other test.
-Even though this created dependecies between tests it maybe useful some times.
+In this way it can be read later on and used during other test execution.
+Even though this creates dependecies between tests it maybe useful some times.
 Please consider following example we run a long lasting test.
 Action that has to be trigger takes 10 minutes to execute.
 In this case there is no point to wait for its results.
 Instead it maybe desired to divide the test into 2 parts (feature files).
 One will be called to trigger the action.
 Second one can contain validation steps.
 Second feture can be executed few minutes later and in the meantime other test can run.
 In such case we have to extract test data that was used in the first part of the test (first feature file).